 International trade can be a complex business on both sides of the transaction.
 Purchasing goods overseas with a traditional credit line is ideal but virtually impossible to obtain when importing goods.
 CAD Financing with Bankers Factoring is the solution to ensure exporters get their money on time while the importer is not out the cash while for the goods.

-Below are some benefits to CAD Financing with Bankers:
+Below are some benefits of CAD Financing with Bankers:

 - Sellers/Exporters can guarantee payment

 - Buyers/Importers can inspect goods before making payment

 - Bankers Factoring, a third-party control the shipment and payment process

 - The buyer does not need to obtain a letter of credit

 - Goods can be FOB, Foreign Country of Origin or FOB USA